Playful-Interactive-Environments/hagenberg-gamejam.at/README.md

 # hagenberg-gamejam.at

-Website for the Hagenberg Game Jam
+Website for the Hagenberg Game Jam.

 ## Development on Windows

-These are the complete development instructions to get a development machine running under Microsoft Windows.
+These are the complete instructions for running a development machine under Microsoft Windows.

 ### Install Git and Clone the Repository